Special Projects

 The Cardinal Hotel in downtown Madison is one of Kronenberg’s most significant commissions.

-This funding from a fellow private non-profit is most welcomed and fitting, considering it was the Madison Trust that donated the Kronenberg drawings to DCHS in 1986, over 25 years ago.
-The scanning project is now in full swing.
-To see a preview of the scanned drawings click here
+This funding from a fellow private non-profit is most welcomed and fitting, considering the Madison Trust donated the Kronenberg drawings to DCHS in 1986, over 25 years ago.
+The scanning project is now completed, with all the scanned images available on the Recollection Wisconsin website here

 Madison Mozart Club